Ahead of the BET Awards, a look back at how the work helped hip-hop grow and thrive – KION546

 The new owner will acquire an important cultural fixture, one whose success was partially built on how it elevated hip-hop.

 “The network really stepped up.
-We needed that,” said E-40, who also made a few appearances on another BET show called “Rap City,” which featured hip-hop music videos, interviews and freestyle booth sessions.
-The show, which highlighted popular and up-and-coming rappers, became the longest-running hip-hop show in TV history.
+We needed that,” said E-40, who also made a few appearances on another BET show called “Rap City,” which featured hip-hop music videos, interviews and freestyles booth sessions with big names including Jay-Z, Lil Wayne and MC Lyte.
+The show, which highlighted popular and up-and-coming rappers, became the longest-running hip-hop TV show in history.

 E-40 credited BET founder Robert Johnson for giving hip-hop a chance.
 Johnson built the brand into the leading TV network for Black Americans in hopes of creating content geared toward jazz, comedy and gospel.
 But at the time, he and other founders were unsure about featuring a rap show, believing the genre would be short lived.